Patrick Eugene Prendergast: Assassination of Mayor Harrison

 When the appointment did not come, Prendergast visited Harrison at his home on October 28, 1893, ringing the doorbell at 7:50 p.m.
-Prendergrast was admitted by a maid who went to wake the mayor, who was taking a nap on a sofa in the parlor.
+He was admitted by a maid who went to wake the mayor, who was taking a nap on a sofa in the parlor.
 As Harrison stepped into the hallway from the parlor, Prendergast approached and shot the mayor three times with a .38 revolver, hitting him first in the abdomen above the navel, a second time under the left arm with a shot that pierced his heart, and a third time at point-blank range through the left hand.

 Harrison's coachman, hearing the gunfire, ran towards the site of the shooting with a pistol of his own, firing three times at the escaping Prendergast without hitting him, while avoiding being hit when Prendergast returned fire.
 Mortally wounded, Harrison died in his home at 8:25 p.m.

 The escaping assassin was chased down Ashland Avenue by several citizens and a police officer, who ran after him to the Des Plaines Street police station, where Prendergast immediately surrendered.
 He still had the gun in his possession.
 When interviewed by police, he gave varying stories as to his motive, including the failed appointment and the mayor's failure to elevate train track crossings.
 The smell of burned powder and the revolver's empty chambers reaffirmed to the police department that Prendergast was telling the truth.

 Prendergast was taken from the Des Plaines Street station to the Central Station, located downtown, where the building was quickly surrounded by a crowd of 5,000 people.
 Fearing potential mob violence, at 11:15 p.m., Prendergast was stealthily hurried into a wagon and taken to another station located on the North Side of the city, where he was lodged in the county jail pending trial.

-Trials
+Trial and appeals

-In his first trial, Prendergast's attorney tried to have him declared insane.
+In his murder trial, Prendergast's attorney tried to have him declared insane.
 Chicago lawyers disagreed, as Prendergast had taken special care to keep an empty chamber in his revolver as he carried it around.
 This demonstrated rationality because carrying a revolver of that era with a live round under the hammer could cause it to go off if dropped; having the forethought to leave the chamber safely empty demonstrated sanity.
 Modern revolvers have safety features to prevent such accidental discharges.
 Several doctors testified that while Prendergast was paranoid, he knew right from wrong and was capable of standing trial for the murder.
-Clarence Darrow later won a hearing on Prendergast's sanity, but the defense also failed in the second trial and Prendergast was found guilty.
-He was sentenced to death.
+He was sentenced to be executed.
+A team of attorneys led by Clarence Darrow succeeding in getting granted a hearing on whether Prendergast's current state of sanity precluded him from being executed, but the defense also failed in this additional proceeding and Prendergast was found in sufficient mental condition to be executed.